- 28 April 2020

 If you work in or around London, you are given extra salary weightings to account for the higher cost of living.

-As a general rule, nurses don't tend to have CV's.
+As a general rule, nurses don't tend be very good at writing CV's.

 When going for interview, show that you have researched the organisation, it's CQC reports and about the department you are applying to.